sinshen/ApeX-dqn/README.md

 python apexdqn.py
 ```

-I use distribution value, some more information in [qrdqn](https://github.com/LihaoR/qr-dqn)
+I use distribution value, for more information in [qrdqn](https://github.com/LihaoR/qr-dqn)

 ## To do